-- 8 Attainment workouts, Thursdays in March and April, 6 PM until dark (5 PM before daylight savings), to build strength and boat control.
+- 10 Attainment workouts, Mondays or Thursdays in March, 6 PM until dark (5 PM before daylight savings).
+Program ends May 6, to build strength and boat control.

 - 8 Downriver workouts, Sundays, 10 am – 1 pm.

-- Run down the Cheat Canyon first Saturday in May, for those who qualify.
+- Optional run down the Cheat Canyon second Saturday in May, for those who qualify.

-Location: Anglers Inn, Great Falls, Md, Lock 10, Harper’s Ferry, Bloomington Section of the Potomac, Stonycreek River, Lower Yough, Cheat River.
+Location: Anglers Inn, Great Falls, Md, Lock 10, Harper’s Ferry, Bloomington Section of the Potomac, Cheat River.